Medically reviewed by Drugs.com. Last updated on Sep 7, 2020.

-Steroid-responsive dermatoses: Topical: Children ≥1 year: Apply thin film to affected area 2-3 times/day.
+Steroid-responsive dermatoses: Children and Adolescents: Topical: Apply thin film to affected area 2 to 3 times daily.
 Note: Therapy should be discontinued when control is achieved; if no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary.
 Do not use for >3 weeks.

 For external use only.
 Apply a thin film to clean, dry skin and rub in gently.
-Avoid contact with eyes; generally not for routine use on the face, underarms, or groin area (including diapered area).
-Should not be used in the presence of open or weeping lesions.
+Avoid contact with eyes; generally not for use on the face, underarms, or groin area (including diapered area).
+Use of occlusive dressings is not recommended.
 Wash hands thoroughly before and after use.

 Store between 2°C and 30°C (36°F and 86°F).

 Aldesleukin: Corticosteroids may diminish the antineoplastic effect of Aldesleukin.
 Avoid combination

 The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.

 Central nervous system: Localized burning (1% to 2%)

 Dermatologic: Local dryness (2%), papular rash (2%), erythema (1% to 2%), pruritus (1% to 2%), acne vulgaris, allergic dermatitis, atrophic striae, folliculitis, hypopigmentation, miliaria, perioral dermatitis, skin atrophy